Relintai/pandemonium_engine_docs/tutorials/performance/cpu_optimization.rst

 GDScript
 ~~~~~~~~

-:ref:`GDScript <toc-learn-scripting-gdscript>` is designed to be easy to use and iterate,
+`GDScript <toc-learn-scripting-gdscript>` is designed to be easy to use and iterate,
 and is ideal for making many types of games.
 However, in this language, ease of
 use is considered more important than performance.
 If you need to make heavy
 calculations, consider moving some of your project to one of the other